hanlee-311/Homework1/README.md

 THEN I find semantic HTML elements
 WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
+THEN I find that the elements follow a logical structure independent of styling and positioning ✅WHEN I view the image elements
 THEN I find accessible alt attributes
 WHEN I view the heading attributes
 THEN they fall in sequential order
-WHEN I view the title element
+✅WHEN I view the title element
 THEN I find a concise, descriptive title
 ```